Disciplinary Rules & Procedures

 9.1 Discovery

-Following service of a Complaint or Notice of Investigation against a Respondent, the Respondent may obtain copies of non-privileged, non-protected documents in the Respondent’s disciplinary file that are relevant to the allegations in the Complaint or Notice of Investigation.
+Following the service of a Complaint or Notice of Investigation against a Respondent, the Respondent may obtain copies of non-privileged, non-protected documents in the Respondent’s disciplinary file that are relevant to the allegations in the Complaint or Notice of Investigation.
 Requests for such documents must be made in writing and directed to FTI.
 Materials obtained through such a request must be held in the strictest confidence, and may not be used by the Respondent or third parties for any purpose outside of the investigation or proceeding for which they are obtained.

 9.2 Witnesses

-Because the Respondent is not afforded an in-person hearing, any statements by any witnesses must be provided in the form of a written and sworn affidavit, and attached to the Answer or a motion.
-Witnesses must be clearly identified, with contact information, and submission of a witness statement grants the Hearing Officer permission to contact that witness in the presence of the Respondent or Respondent’s representative.
+Because the Respondent is not afforded an in-person hearing, any statements by any witnesses must be provided in the form of a written affidavit, and attached to the Answer or a motion.
+Witnesses must be identified, with contact information, and submission of a witness statement grants the Hearing Officer permission to contact that witness in the presence of the Respondent or Respondent’s representative.

 9.3 Representation by Counsel